lab596/CSC484/README.md

 ## Team Contributions
    - Rohan: Initial project setup (wireframe for each of the pages), map page (detail, modals, filters, Leaflet for map w/geocoding api for address completion, games, fields, etc...), connection to games page to serve information inputted
+   - Antonio: Implemented the Games Page.
+Implemented Calendar.
+Incorporated persistent styles to match the overall app.